 Eight-Week Memoir Workshop

 Participants have the opportunity to develop their writing, be published in an issue of our literary journal Prose & Lore, read at an event celebrating the journal, and be included in our podcast.
-Our Fall 2014 session will be led by Audacia Ray.
-It will run for 8 weeks, on Monday nights (6:30 to 9:30 pm) at the New School, September 8 – November 3 (no class October 13).
-Deadline to apply is Monday, August 18th at 11:59 PM EST. If you apply to the workshop you do not also need to pitch a story.
+Our Fall 2014 session will be led by Audacia Ray and runs for eight weeks in March and April.
+We will begin accepting applications in January.

 Writers Outside of NYC